Old San Juan is replete with amazing history, old world charm, and delectable food and drink – and welcoming tourists with open arms.

 La Puerta de San Juan [The San Juan Gate] is the main gate in Old San Juan’s wall.
 (You can’t miss it – it’s bright red!)
 The last remaining of Old San Juan’s six original gates, it was for centuries locked each day at sundown to ward off enemy attacks.
 An inscription (in Latin) above the door reads: “Blessed is he who comes in the name of the Lord.”
 Today, if you walk through it from inside the city, you’ll be rewarded with a lovely view of the San Juan Bay on the other side.

-Castillo San Cristóbal took nearly 140 years to complete and is the largest fortification built by Spain in the New World.
+Castillo San Felipe del Morro was first constructed back in 1539 as protection for the city of San Juan from seaborne enemies.
 The uphill walk there is totally worth the effort, as it offers an amazing, panoramic views of the city and coastline.

 Cats of San Juan